lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 ### Add declarative event listeners

-You can use lit-html `@event` bindings in your template to add event listeners to your component.
+You can use `@event` expressions in your template to add event listeners to your component.

 **Example**